 coefficient for supply or demand in a market and interpret the result.

-6. Differentiate the alternative
+6. Differentiate the

-profit given the appropriate data.
+calculate profit given the appropriate data.

-7. Apply the law of
+7. Apply the law of diminishing

-diminishing returns to show, calculate, and explain costs in the short run.
+returns to show, calculate, and explain costs in the short run.

 8. Define, explain and